scott-goodwin/ras-api/resources/public/api/conf/1.0/documentation/description.md

-Check if an individual is a resident in Scotland for tax purposes.
-If you’re a pension scheme administrator, you need to know this to make the correct relief at source claims.

-Note that:
+Find out if a scheme member pays tax in Scotland or in the rest of the UK, to tell you the rate of tax to use for their relief at source contributions.

- - From 1st January up to and including 5th April each year both currentYearResidencyStatus and nextYearForecastResidencyStatus will be given within the response json.
+From 1 January to 5 April each year you will get currentYearResidencyStatus and nextYearForecastResidencyStatus within the response json.

- - From 6th April to 31st December each year only currentYearResidencyStatus will be given within the response json.
+From 6 April to 31 December each year you will only get currentYearResidencyStatus within the response json.